PlasmaPy/PlasmaPy/CODE_OF_CONDUCT.md

 address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Nick Murphy at <namurphy@cfa.harvard.edu>.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution